 Friday, November 9, 2007

-Evil Genius (Kalanchoe daigremontiana)
+Evil Genius (Bryophyllum daigremontianum)

-So.
-This plant isn't, like, the bane of my existence or anything, but it's kind of obnoxious.
+And B. daigremontianum (sometimes Kalanchoe daigremontiana; Bryophyllum appears to be the current taxonomic consensus, though) isn't, like, the bane of my existence or anything, but it's kind of obnoxious.
 We don't actually plant any of it deliberately, anywhere, and yet it's all over the place.
 How?
 Because it is much, much smarter than we are.

 This is what it usually looks like: